konsept-ch/Claroline/README-SETUP.md

 | Run a Symfony command | `docker exec -it dgcs-claroline-web php bin/console some:command` |
 | Rebuild assets without restarting | `docker exec -it dgcs-claroline-web npm run webpack` |
 | Seed demo cursus data | `docker exec -it dgcs-claroline-web scripts/seed-dev.sh --courses=2 --sessions=2 --events=2` |

+## Very slow page loads on Windows

+- Keep the repo under your WSL2 home (e.g. `/home/<you>/dgcs-Claroline`) so bind mounts stay fast; avoid `/mnt/c`.
+- Run with static bundles: leave `WEBPACK_DEV_SERVER=0` and `APP_DEBUG=0` to skip the Symfony debug toolbar and serve prebuilt assets from `/dist`.
+- Give Docker Desktop enough headroom: at least 4 vCPUs and 6–8 GB RAM for smooth installs and cache warmups.

+## Fast dev startup

+- Set `SKIP_REBUILD=1` to skip `claroline:update` when `files/installed` already exists; flip it back to `0` after schema/theme/translation changes.
+- Static assets path: with `WEBPACK_DEV_SERVER=0`, the entrypoint builds once and Apache serves `/dist`, which avoids webpack watch overhead on restarts.
+Turn HMR on only when you actively iterate on JS/CSS.

 ## Data seeding helpers